chipjacks/chipjacks.github.io/_posts/2013-09-24-IMDB-Stats.markdown

 and nudity.
 So the rating above could be broken down into to a series of booleans indicating that the movie contained violence, language, sex and nudity, but didn't contain any drugs.
-I was hoping to find some dirty statistic like "movies with violence and drugs tend to be rated higher then those without," but it turned out that MPAA ratings weren't a very good predictor of user ratings.
+I was hoping to find some dirty statistic like "movies with violence and drugs tend to be rated higher than those without," but it turned out that MPAA ratings weren't a very good predictor of user ratings.
 Actually, the presence of any of those keywords in a MPAA rating had a slight negative correlation with the user rating attribute, instead of the